historic-trails/website/docs/sites/council-grove-downtown-historic-district.md

 {% include figure.html
   class="img-right"
   width="33%"
-  caption="Council Grove Downtown Historic District" src="images/council-grove-downtown-historic-district.jpg"
+  caption="This is one block of the Council Grove Downtown Historic District today. [https://www.kshs.org/natreg/natreg_listings/search/county:MR](https://www.kshs.org/natreg/natreg_listings/search/county:MR)" src="images/council-grove-downtown-historic-district.jpg"
 %}
 The Council Grove Downtown Historic District has many sites of interest still standing today.
 During summer months, the Seth Hays Home is open to viewing on Sunday afternoons or by appointment with the [Morris County Historical Society](https://morriscountyhistory.us/our-collections/).
 The Kaw Indian Mission is also open to the public.
 More information can be found at the [Kansas Historical Society](https://www.kshs.org/index.php?url=kaw_mission).
 The Last Chance Store can be seen at 516 W. Main St, although the inside can't be viewed at this time.

 ### Bibliography
-Andreas, A.T. _History of the State of Kansas_.
-Kansas: Atchison County Historical Society, 1976.
+Andreas, A. T. History of the State of Kansas.
+Atchison, Kansas :, 1976. [http://hdl.handle.net/2027/osu.32435027247097](http://hdl.handle.net/2027/osu.32435027247097).

 Brigham, Lalla Maloy. _The Story of Council Grove on the Santa Fe Trail_.
 1921.

 Juracek, K.E., C.A.
 Perry, and J.E.
 Putnam.
-"The 1951 Floods in Kansas Revisited."
-Water-Resources Investigations Report.
-June 01, 2001. https://pubs.er.usgs.gov/publication/fs04101.
+“The 1951 Floods in Kansas Revisited.”
+USGS Numbered Series.
+Fact Sheet, 2001. [http://pubs.er.usgs.gov/publication/fs04101](http://pubs.er.usgs.gov/publication/fs04101).

-"KDOT Historic State Maps."
-KDOT: Home. https://www.ksdot.org/bureaus/burTransPlan/maps/HistoricStateMaps.asp.
+Kansas Department of Transportation.
+“KDOT: Historic State Maps.” [https://www.ksdot.org/bureaus/burTransPlan/maps/HistoricStateMaps.asp](https://www.ksdot.org/bureaus/burTransPlan/maps/HistoricStateMaps.asp).

 Maloy, John. _History of Morris County, 1820 to 1890_.
 Kansas: Morris County Historical Society, 1981.